Jump to navigation

 An HSA allows you to be more involved with decisions on how your healthcare dollars are spent and encourages you to budget effectively and save money.
 In order to think in terms of a healthcare budget, you want to look at your financial situation and the type of healthcare you require.
 Consider whether you are eligible to establish and contribute to an HSA, have benefits paid from an HSA, or claim the tax deduction for your HSA contributions.
 Whether a High Deductible Health Plan combined with an HSA is right for you depends on a number of factors including the health needs of you and your family.

-Health Savings Account (HSA) Eligibility Requirements—Beginning with the FY 2016-17 benefit plan year you can open a Health Savings Account (HSA) at Optum Bank, the State’s designated HSA trustee, if you:
+Health Savings Account (HSA) Eligibility Requirements—You can open a Health Savings Account (HSA) at Optum Bank, the State’s designated HSA trustee, if you:

 For any month that you do not meet all eight (8) of the above eligibility requirements you are ineligible to open an Optum Bank HSA.